stephaneVercouillieBMID/slate/source/workingVersion.html.md

 There’s a set of [rules](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) in the specification for validating an `id_token`.
 #### 3.2.1.2 Access Tokens

 Bearer token concept must be mentioned before access token is explained.
 Bearer token is a protected token which can access to authorized resources without further identification.
+The format for OAuth 2.0 Bearer tokens is actually described in a separate spec, [RFC 6750](https://tools.ietf.org/html/rfc6750).

 - Access tokens are used as bearer tokens.
 - They have short lifespan, expire for improving security.
 The user must authenticate again to get a new access token limiting the exposure of the fact that it’s a bearer token.